 5. In her forties, Jones finally because the star she was destined to be with the release of her band's first album called "Dap-Dippin' with Sharon Jones and the Dap-Kings."
 In 2014, Jones was nominated for her first Grammy for "Give the People What They Want."

-6. Concerts were often sold out and Jones earned her unofficial title as "The Female James Brown" with with her often barefoot, hair swinging, jump jiving, energetic performances.
+6. Concerts were often sold out and Jones earned her unofficial title as "The Female James Brown" with her often barefoot, hair swinging, jump jiving, energetic performances.

 7. After being diagnosed with pancreatic cancer in 2013, Jones fought the illness with her typical tenacity - undergoing surgery, toughing out chemotherapy, and working (and even dancing) through immense physical pain.
 Deciding not to hide from her diagnosis, Jones opted to perform bald after chemotherapy and her short-to-nonexistent hair became her new visual trademark.